Wondering how to be self-motivated? It’s normal to feel like you don’t know how to find your groove; it happens to everyone at some point.

 Okay, your close friend comes to you with a problem.
 They want to know how to increase their self-motivation AND will pay you $5,000 for your best advice.

 What would you tell them to do?
 What parts of your current life and habits would be helpful for them to duplicate?

-Are there unhealthy choices should they give up?
+Are there unhealthy choices they should give up?
 What routines should they build in their life for increased productivity?

 Self-Motivation Requires You to Dig Deep

-When you find your “why” your self-motivation will be easier to activate.
+When you find your “why,” your self-motivation will be easier to activate.
 Identifying your purpose helps you get excited about the possibility of making a difference in your community and in our world.
 We need your gifts and skills, don’t let a lack of self-motivation stop you from offering your unique self!

 You Have To Get Back On Track To Find Your Self-Motivation

 Go Back To The Basics

 If you are struggling with motivation, there is a good chance that you are off track with your routines and habits.
 I am talking about basic best life practices like sleep, movement, and nutrition.
 We get sidetracked when we stop taking care of our physical body.